Indigo Dreaming

 Grand Union

-Stoke Bruerne – bottom lock
+Stoke Bruerne – below bottom lock

 Grand Union